-While it is true that we are all unconditionally saved from death by the resurrection of Jesus Christ and pure grace alone, we can only receive a forgiveness of our sins and the gift of the Holy Ghost by witnessing to God that we accept Jesus’ atonement by repentance and baptism by water and the Spirit.
+While it is true that we are all unconditionally saved from death by the resurrection of Jesus Christ and pure grace alone, we can only receive a remission of our sins by responding to Jesus’ call to repentance.

 What do you think?

 - What experience do you have with any of the principles mentioned here in this article?

 - Do you have any additional insights on the connection between faith, repentance, baptism and the Gift of the Holy Ghost?